 - being white

-- being older - according to the American Cancer Society (ACS), the majority of bladder cancers occur in people over the age of 55 (ACS, 2011)
+- being older, since the majority of bladder cancers occur in people over the age of 55

-- previous treatment with a chemotherapy drug called Cytoxan
+- having previous treatment with a chemotherapy drug called Cytoxan

-- previous radiation therapy to treat cancer in the pelvic area
+- having previous radiation therapy to treat cancer in the pelvic area

 Your doctor may diagnose bladder cancer using one or more of the following methods:

 - an internal examination, which involves your doctor inserting gloved fingers into your vagina or rectum to feel for lumps that may indicate a cancerous growth